 2. Norris Hot Springs, Norris

 The pool is a big appeal of Norris Hot Springs, as is the live music that occurs every Friday, Saturday, and Sunday.
-The stage is located adjacent to the pool so the music can be enjoyed while taking a soak.
+The stage is located next to the pool, so the music is enjoyed while taking a soak.
 All performances are family-friendly and typically end before midnight.